Our prizes are awarded to students in all years, including honours and postgraduate coursework.

 Bell Memorial Medal

-Supported by the School of Agriculture and Food Sustainability and the Ag Institute Australia, this annual award is for a high-calibre research project with a clear focus on agriculturally relevant research undertaken as part of an honours program offered by the School of Agriculture and Food Sustainability.
-The award is in memory and recognition of the significant contribution to agriculture made by Arthur F. Bell.
+Supported by the School of Agriculture and Food Sustainability and the Ag Institute Australia, this annual award is to award a student who has completed their final year of study in a relevant program and demonstrated academic achievement.
+The award is in memory and recognition of the significant contribution to agriculture made by Arthur.
+F. Bell.

 Ben Brown Encouragement Award for Agricultural Science